DeividasBakanas/react-responsive-carousel-issues/issue-154/README.md

 ## Description

-Issue: Unexpected items flick in touch devices when Carousel is controlled with not image items.
+Issue: Unexpected items flick in touch devices when Carousel is controlled and not with image items.

 __This issue can only be reproduced in touch capable devices (touch screens).__